ngli-me/ia_knn/README.md

 > What if the user inputs a coordinate out of bounds?
 What about other types of inputs?

 The program will display a relevant error message, and exit.
+If the input is out of bounds, the program should prompt the user for another value.

 > Double check the bounds of the program, [-10, 10] should work.